 - Have copies of medical insurance cards and photo ID

-- Have a packed bag in your closet ready to grab that may include a change of clothes, toothbrush and paste, and any other items you may need to remain at the hospital for a day or two if necessary.
+- Have a packed bag in your closet ready to grab that may include a change of clothes and any other items you may need to remain at the hospital for a day or two if necessary.

 - Have an emergency plan in place with a couple of family members or friends that can be called to support the care recipient and you at the hospital.
 If you do not have numbers programmed into a phone, have an emergency call sheet in the medical travel bag.

 During an Emergency:

 - Prior to the paramedics arriving jot down any vital information (BP, Glucose levels, timeline of last spoken words, last sign of consciousness, medications taken, etc.) in addition to grabbing the patient information organized above

 - Identify yourself and your relationship to the patient

 - Relay all critical information in a brief and concise manner to the paramedics, medical personnel, etc.